Home

 Western Heat Dome – January to December 2021

-Considering the United States' 10 most expensive storms from 1980 to today, five happened in the past decade.
+Considering the United States' 10 most expensive storms from 1980 to today, five have happened in the past decade.
 None of them topped Hurricane Katrina in 2005 with an estimated cost of $200 billion and 1,833 deaths.
 However, many have been close.
-In my comparisons, I am focusing on the monetary value of the damages and death tolls.
+Today, 247 Tempo is focusing on the monetary value of the damages and death tolls from the U.S.'s most impactful and recent natural disasters.
 The monetary damages of these 20 catastrophic storms come from NOAA.gov.

-Tornados, hurricanes, Nor'easters, blizzards, and other weather-related events that have destroyed homes and businesses in the U.S. and its territories.
-These massive storms have flattened homes and buildings.
-They've led to tragic death tolls, and damaged forests, prairies, and more.
-(Learn more about cities that are more likely to experience natural disasters in The Most Disaster-Prone Cities in the U.S.)
+Tornados, hurricanes, Nor'easters, blizzards, and other weather-related events that have destroyed homes and businesses in the U.S. and its territories are included in this list.
+These massive storms have flattened homes and buildings, and have led to tragic deaths, causing excessive damage and destruction.
+Let's take a look at the true cost of these disasters now.

 To top